kaievns/nikolay.rocks/pages/Mighty Hacks/2016-02-21-microservices-with-axios.md

 ## With Authenticated Services

 Before you can make any calls to the chunky bacon factory, you need to get an authentication token from an authentication service.
-And here is what I wanted to show in this post.
+And this is what I wanted to show in this post.

 In case of [expressjs](http://expressjs.com), the best way to deal with the